Why am I writing this blog?

 In the US, lead paint removal is treated with the same care as that taken with asbestos in Australia.
 There are regulations defining safe removal procedures, tenants or buyers of older houses must be advised of the presence of lead paint in their apartment or house, programs exist for the replacement of wooden windows painted with lead paint and so on.
 In a nutshell, the dangers of lead paint are recognized and social programs are in place to try and deal with this hazard.

-I think this is pretty obscene, but it does illustrate that Australia isn’t serious about dealing with the health issues arising from exposure to lead paint, or any form of lead actually.
+I think this is pretty obscene, but it does illustrate that Australia isn’t serious about dealing with the health issues arising from exposure to lead paint, or indeed any other form of lead.

 There are specialist painting companies that are equipped to deal with the dangers of lead paint, but their cost discourages any but seriously concerned owners of older houses.
 Then again, the eventual costs related to you and you family getting lead poisoned are significant as well.